Harmonics

 Take your natal chart.
 Multiply every planet's longitude by your age.
 Reduce to 360°.
 That's it.
 At age 30, planets that were 12° apart in the natal chart (30 × 12 = 360) appear conjunct.
 So do planets that were 24° apart (30 × 24 = 720 = 360 × 2).
 The age harmonic reveals which specific angular relationships in your chart "light up" during a given year.

 Because the multiplier changes every year, the chart shifts completely on each birthday.
 Conjunctions that dominated last year's chart might disappear entirely this year.
-This makes it a surprisingly sensitive timing tool — each year's chart looks different enough to describe distinct annual themes.
+This makes it a sensitive timing lens, with each year's chart different enough to suggest distinct annual themes.

 What is an age harmonic chart?

 An age harmonic chart uses your current age as the harmonic number.
 At age 35, every natal planet position is multiplied by 35 and reduced modulo 360°.
-The conjunctions that emerge reveal which natal themes are most active during that year of your life — a timing technique that produces a structurally unique chart every birthday.
+The conjunctions that emerge suggest which natal themes may be more active during that year of your life, producing a structurally unique chart every birthday.

 Tight conjunctions in the age harmonic chart are the main thing to look for.
-When two natal planets that are normally unaspected suddenly appear conjunct in the age harmonic, their themes tend to merge that year.
-Venus conjunct Saturn in the age harmonic for a particular year might coincide with serious relationship decisions or commitments.
+When two natal planets that are normally unaspected suddenly appear conjunct in the age harmonic, their themes may merge that year.
+Venus conjunct Saturn in the age harmonic for a particular year might coincide with serious relationship decisions, commitments, or a more sober review of affection and responsibility.

-Also look for clusters — if three or four planets pile up within a few degrees, that year is likely to feel intense around those planets' themes.
-An empty or scattered age harmonic chart suggests a year without major focal points, which can feel either calm or aimless depending on the person.
+Also look for clusters.
+If three or four planets pile up within a few degrees, that year may feel concentrated around those planets' themes.
+An empty or scattered age harmonic chart suggests fewer major focal points in this specific technique, not a meaningless year.

 How to read your age harmonic chart

-Next, check for clusters — three or more planets within a few degrees signals a year with concentrated energy around those planets' themes.
-A scattered chart with no tight conjunctions suggests a quieter year without dominant focal points.
+Next, check for clusters.
+Three or more planets within a few degrees can signal a year with concentrated energy around those planets' themes.
+A scattered chart with no tight conjunctions suggests a quieter chart in this technique, not proof that the year lacks importance.

 Compare your current age harmonic to past significant years.
 Calculate the chart for the year you changed careers, started a relationship, or went through a crisis.
-If tight conjunctions show up involving relevant planets, you've validated the technique for your chart — then scan forward to spot upcoming activation years.
+If tight conjunctions show up involving relevant planets, that gives you a personal calibration point before you scan forward for candidate activation years.

 Age harmonics vs. solar returns